drmattprior/drmattprior.github.io/_posts/2025-03-19-ivf-or-icsi?.md

 ## IVF or ICSI: Which Is Better?

 Fertilisation rates for both techniques are comparable when used appropriately.
-If sperm tests are normal, there is no benefit to choosing
+If sperm tests are normal, there is no benefit to choosing ICSI.

 ## When Is ICSI Recommended?